top of page

 WHAT IS COMPLIANCY?

-Compliancy requires the implementation of an Employment Equity Plan to address over or under representation of historically under represented groups .
+Compliancy requires the implementation of an Employment Equity Plan to implement affirmative action to address under representation of historically disadvantaged groups in a specific workforce.
 Annual progress reports also need to be filed.

 FINES